Find me a better band name than Soul Asylum and a more extraordinary album title than “Grave Dancers Union.” Go ahead; I’ll wait.

 And I was, until I woke up the following day, embarrassed to go to school because of the damage on my face.

 The police officers repeatedly asked me if I wanted to press charges, which I found utterly ridiculous given that I was the aggressor.
 But now, I started to worry if I would need to wear a mask to hide the damage.
 But one fear loomed even larger: how would I tell my parents that my brand new expensive jacket was MIA.
-To kill time to stall the inevitable, I took the long walk home.
+I took the long walk home to kill time to stall the inevitable.
 My steps were slllooowwww.

 My parents flipped out on me for several reasons:

 - They didn’t know where I was (pre-cell phones).
 So hearing from the police that I was in a fight and then taking my sweet ass time to get home put them into a panic.

 - How could their nice quiet boy be in a fight?

 - “Where is the jacket?
 Your new jacket!?
 It’s gone?!?!”